What Is the Requirement?

 - If you're between the ages of 17 years, 9 months and 18 years, please complete the form and indicate that you are not yet 18.

 - If you're between the ages of 18 and 26, even if you're a conscientious objector, you must complete your registration (Colorado House Bill 1021, effective July 1, 1987).

-For more information, see the Selective Service System's Who Must Register page.
+For more information, see the Selective Service System's Who Needs to Register page.